geertj/gruvi/docs/concepts.rst

 The disadvantage is that for all but the simplest program, you will need multiple concurrent execution contexts to handle all the I/O you need to do.
-And depending on the type of execution context (e.g. threads, processes, or greenlets) there could be a large overhead, or it could introduce the need for complicated locking.
+And depending on the type of execution context (e.g. threads, processes, or fibers) there could be a large overhead, or it could introduce the need for complicated locking.

 The second type of API that is frequently used is a *Callback API*.
 In a